Saikat-M/TensorFlow_Experiments/README.md

 I have used the <b>Data Augmentation</b> technique for the training dataset.
 As I had to create a better dataset for this problem and I didn't have sufficient data it was particularly helpful to increase the accuracy.
 Here I've used a Training Dataset and Validation Dataset from tarining purpose.

 Before feeding the data to the Deep Neural Network, I have used 4 pair of Convolution and pooling layers using <b>Conv2D</b> and <b>MaxPooling2D</b> functions.
 Again, The number of Convolution and pooling layers can vary depending upon various parameters such as the image size or the complexity of problem etc.

+<h2>3.
+News_Category_Detector</h2>

+<h3> Model Description</h3>
+The goal of this project is to successfully recognize different categoris of news based on their headlines.
+I've implemented a Deep Learning model with the help TensorFlow and Keras.

+For this detector, Natural Language Processing has been done before feeding the data to the Deep Neural Network.
+The processing includes Tokenization, then encoding the sentences based on those tokens and ultimately getting the sentiment of the sentences through Embedding.

+The Embedding of words can be visualized in "Embedding Projector".

 <h2>Data Information</h2>